Real Estate Tax Deferral for the Elderly and Disabled

 Eligibility requirements for deferral:

-- Applicant must own and reside in the home and be at least 65 years of age by December 31, 2016 or be permanently and totally disabled.
+- Applicant must own and reside in the home and be at least 65 years of age by December 31 of the previous calendar year or be permanently and totally disabled.

-- Total combined income from all sources during 2016 of the applicant, spouse, and all relatives and non-relatives residing in the home shall not exceed $50,000.
+- Total combined income from all sources on the previous calendar year of the applicant, spouse, and all relatives and non-relatives residing in the home shall not exceed $50,000.
 Some exceptions apply.